- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 Can light therapy make acne worse?

-It’s possible that, in some individuals, blue light therapy could worsen symptoms of severe acne.
-However, there is little information about why this sometimes occurs.
+For some individuals, it is possible that blue light therapy could worsen symptoms of severe acne.
+However, there is little information to explain why this sometimes occurs.

 Cost of Light Therapy Treatments

-Home light therapy devices are less expensive but may not be as effective as in-office treatments.
-Their costs range anywhere from $50 to $2,000, depending on the device you choose.
+Home light therapy devices are less expensive, but may not be as effective as in-office treatments.
+Their costs range from $50 to $2,000, depending on the device you choose.

 Takeaway

-If you’re experiencing mild to moderate acne, light therapy is a non-invasive and safe way to treat your breakouts.
-Blue light therapy is antimicrobial and can help to kill the P. acnes bacteria that causes acne.
+If you’re experiencing mild to moderate acne, light therapy is a noninvasive and safe way to treat your breakouts.
+Blue light therapy is antimicrobial and can help to kill the P. acnes that cause acne.
 Red light therapy promotes skin healing and can reduce the appearance of mild acne scars.

-You might opt to get light therapy treatments from your provider in-office.
-Alternatively, you may purchase an at-home device such as a light therapy mask, pen, wand or panel.
-Many home devices are less expensive in the long-term than going to in-office treatments, but they may not be as effective.
+You can choose to receive light therapy treatments from your provider in office.
+Alternatively, you may opt to purchase an at-home device such as a light therapy mask, pen, wand or panel.
+Many home devices are less expensive in the long-term than professional treatments, but they may not be as effective.

 Sources